Isaac Paredes Player Props: Rays vs. White Sox

 Isaac Paredes At The Plate

-- Paredes is batting .228 with two doubles, three home runs and five walks.
+- Paredes is batting .253 with four doubles, four home runs and five walks.

-- In 52.2% of his 23 games this season, Paredes has picked up at least one hit.
-He's also had five multi-hit games.

-- Paredes has an RBI in eight of 23 games this year, with multiple RBI in three of them.
+- Paredes has picked up a hit in 13 of 24 games this season, with multiple hits six times.

+- In nine games this season (37.5%), Paredes has picked up an RBI, and in three of those games (12.5%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

+- In 11 of 24 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.